mattkatz/Orbital-Feed-Reader/README.md

 * Create a blogroll dynamically from your feeds.
 * Let you share your OPML dynamically.
 * Integrate into Firefox as a feed handler.
-* Let you mark feeds as Private
-* Tag/Categorize feeds

 Goals that are DONE!